-We thought we were doing pretty good to prepare for weather.
+We thought we were doing pretty well to prepare for the weather.
 We really thought we were.
-But we sure learned some lessons last night…
+But we sure learned some lessons last night.

 However…there comes a time when the weather does turn a little nastier than usual.
 And then you find out you thought you were prepared, but you really weren’t.

 I’ll be the first to admit we’re not ready for everything.
 That’s what we’re doing – learning, preparing, and getting ready, right along with you, and sharing it all here, truthfully.
 So truthfully, we weren’t prepared for our night last night when we lost power on one of the coldest nights on record.